kannan-ar/MariGold.HtmlParser/README.md

 Install-Package MariGold.HtmlParser
 ```

+###Usage
+MariGold.HtmlParser can be used to parse both HTML and CSS of an HTML document.

 ####Traverse through html elements
 In the following example, the first loop iteration will parse the first div and the following div in the second and final iteration.
 ```csharp